rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  at the same operating ability
 *  because it's being fatigued above and beyond.
 *  It's like saying I do a standard workout
-*  and I always go to one or two reps before failure,
+*  and I always go to one or two reps before failure.
-*  but now as I'm lucid dreaming,
+*  But now as I'm lucid dreaming,
 *  I am constantly going to complete muscle failure.
 *  And then the next few days, if you go and do a workout,
 *  and I've been listening, you and I have been trading workouts,